 Although High Liner Foods reports in USD, our Canadian operations continue to be managed in CAD.
 Therefore, in accordance with the Company's "Price Risk Management Policy" (the "Policy"), we undertake hedging activities, buying USD forward and using various derivative products.
-To reduce our exposure to the USD on the more price inelastic items, the Policy allows us to hedge forward a maximum of 15 months of purchases; at 70-90% of exposure for the first three months, 55-85% for the next three months, 30-75% for the next three months, 10-60% for the next three months, and 0-60% for the last three months.
+To reduce our exposure to the USD on the more price inelastic items, the Policy allows us to hedge forward a maximum of 15 months of purchases; at 70-90% of exposure for the first three months, 55-85% for the next three months, 30-75% for the next three months, 10-60% for the next three months.
 The lower end of these ranges is required to be hedged by the Policy, with the upper ranges allowed if management believes the situation warrants a higher level of purchases to be hedged.
 Variations from the Policy require the approval of the Audit Committee.